dbs700/dbs700.github.io/content/post/2022-10-21-reinforcement-learning-overview-and-use-cases-architecture-and-limitations/index.md

 The set of actions available to the agent is determined by the environment and the specific task that the agent is trying to accomplish.
 For example, in a game of chess, the set of actions might include moving a piece to a specific square on the board.

 ![](images/rl-sim.png)

-Deep reinforcement learning architecture for tuning the vehicles' speeds in the simulator.Joint Modeling of Dense and Incomplete Trajectories for Citywide Traffic Volume Inference.
-Xianfeng Tang, Boqing Gong, Yanwei Yu.
-DOI:10.1145/3308558.3313621
+Deep reinforcement learning architecture for tuning the vehicles' speeds in the simulator.
+Joint Modeling of Dense and Incomplete Trajectories for Citywide Traffic Volume Inference.
+Xianfeng Tang, Boqing Gong, Yanwei Yu. https://www.researchgate.net/publication/331344124_Joint_Modeling_of_Dense_and_Incomplete_Trajectories_for_Citywide_Traffic_Volume_Inference

 The goal of a reinforcement learning system is to train the agent to take the most effective actions in a given environment in order to maximize the reward.
 This is typically achieved through a process of trial and error, in which the agent takes actions, receives feedback in the form of a reward, and learns from this feedback to improve its performance over time.